karlvr/empire-state/packages/forms/README.md

 ```

 Now when the `MyTextField` component wants to change its value, it calls the `change` function in its
-props, which invokes the controller, which updates the state on the `MyForm` component, triggering React
+props, which updates the controller.
-to update, which updates the form.

 ### More examples

-See the `packages/examples` directory for more examples.
+See the [examples](../forms-examples) for more examples.